Shame: Definition

 Shame is a discrete, basic emotion, described as a moral or social emotion that drives people to hide or deny their wrongdoings.

 Moral emotions are emotions that have an influence on a person's decision-making skills and monitors different social behaviors.
 The focus of shame is on the self or the individual with respect to a perceived audience.
 It can bring about profound feelings of deficiency, defeat, inferiority, unworthiness, or self-loathing.
 Our attention turns inward; we isolate from our surroundings and withdraw into closed-off self-absorption.
 Not only do we feel alienated from others but also from the healthy parts of ourselves.
-The alienation from the world is replaced with painful emotions and self-deprecating thoughts and inner anguish.
+The alienation from the world leads to painful emotions and self-deprecating thoughts and inner anguish.

 Empirical research demonstrates that it is dysfunctional for the individual and group level.
 Shame can also be described as an unpleasant self-conscious emotion that involves negative evaluation of the self.
 Shame can be a painful emotion that is seen as a "...comparison of the self's action with the self's standards..." but may equally stem from comparison of the self's state of being with the ideal social context's standard.
 According to Neda Sedighimornani, shame is relevant in several psychological disorders such as depression, phobia of social interactions, and even some eating disorders.

 Some scales of shame measure it to assess emotional states, whereas other shame scales are used to assess emotional traits or dispositions- shame proneness.
 "To shame" generally means to actively assign or communicate a state of shame to another person.
 Behaviors designed to "uncover" or "expose" others are sometimes used to place shame on the other person.
 Whereas, having shame means to maintain a sense of restraint against offending others (as with modesty, humility, and deference).
 In contrast to having shame is to have no shame; behaving without restraint, offending others, similar to other emotions like pride or hubris.